 Emphasizing Ethos, Pathos, and Logos

-1. Ethos: Establish your credibility by showcasing your expertise and maintaining a respectful tone.
+- Ethos: Establish your credibility by showcasing your expertise and maintaining a respectful tone.
+Citing reputable sources or experts can bolster your authority.

-2. Pathos: Engage readers emotionally by highlighting real-life impacts and personal stories.
+- Pathos: Engage readers emotionally by sharing real-life impacts and personal stories that illustrate the stakes of the argument.

-This balanced approach fosters trust and persuades effectively.
+This balanced approach fosters trust and persuades effectively, making your arguments more relatable and impactful.

 Concluding with Impactful Summaries